Should you use snow chains in the UK?

-Snow socks are easier to fit and remove than snow chains and offer improved levels of grip over a standard summer tyre.
+Snow socks are easier to fit and remove than snow chains and offer improved grip over a standard summer tyre.
 As with snow chains though, socks must be removed from the car when you come to a clear piece of tarmac.

 It must be noted that snow socks are not an approved alternative to snow chains in parts of Europe where signs dictate the use of snow chains in adverse weather conditions.

 Have you ever had cause to use snow chains in the UK?
 Tell us about your experiences in the comments section below…

 |• Hot new SUVs coming soon||• Best SUVs to buy now|

 |• Best crossovers to buy now||• Best small 4x4s to buy now|